timescale/promscale/docs/binary.md

 ## 🔧 Installing pre-built binaries

-You can download pre-built binaries for the Timescale-Prometheus Connector [on our release page](/releases).
+You can download pre-built binaries for the Promscale Connector [on our release page](/releases).

 We recommend installing the [timescale_prometheus_extra](/extension)